Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

 Main MATLAB scripts:
   main_random_load_profile.m    this script finds the random loading profile of transformer causing the normal ageing.
 In the
-                                paper, Figure 1 shows three random loading profile generated with this script main_optim_energy_limit.m     this script finds the optimal loadings profile maximizing the energy transfer through transformer
-                                (for 1 day and 7 days).
+                                paper, Figure 1 shows three random loading profiles generated with this script main_optim_energy_limit.m     this script finds the optimal loading profile which maximizes the energy transfer through transformer (for 1 day and 7 days).
 In the paper these results are shown in Figure 4

 Additional functions and data:
   distrbution_transformer_optim.m         thermal model of ONAN distrbution transformer in accordance with IEC 60076-7.
 This